 The goal of The Harbor School is to aid those families in need.
 In return, we ask the recipients of financial aid to:

 - Voluntarily discontinue financial aid if their financial condition improves, and

 - Make all required tuition payments on time.
 Any late payments will be assessed a late fee of 1.5% per month.
 If payments are continuously late, the financial aid agreement may become null and void.

 - Financial aid requests must be submitted on an annual basis.
 Applicants will be notified in mid-February whether their application has been approved and the amount of financial aid to be awarded.
 Receipt of past financial aid does not guarantee that financial aid will automatically be forthcoming in future years.
 Late applications for financial aid may be submitted, but it is not guaranteed that aid will be available.

 All information relating to financial aid is kept in strict confidence.

 The Harbor School uses Financial Aid for Student Tuition (FAST), a service provided by Independent School Management, to process financial aid requests.

 The application process for financial aid is comprised of three parts:

 - Submission of a letter to the school explaining special situations that may not otherwise be apparent in your submission of financial information to FAST.

-The deadline for completing on-line application and paperwork submission is February 14, 2020.
+The deadline for completing on-line application and paperwork submission for the 2022-2023 school year is February 4, 2022.
 This applies to both returning families and new applicants.
 Additional resources: